-Like everything in this industry, average revenue varies massively across types of restaurants, regions, sizes, and service models.
-A fast-food restaurant and a fine dining establishment are such different business models that it’s hard to even compare.
+Like everything in the restaurant industry, average revenue varies massively across types of restaurants, regions, sizes, and service models.
+A fast-food restaurant and a fine dining establishment are such different business models that it’s hard to compare one to another.

 However, if you’re still looking for a benchmark: The average monthly revenue for a new restaurant that’s less than 12 months old is $111,860.70, according to exclusive Toast survey data where 43 new restaurateurs told us their average monthly revenue for the 2019 Restaurant Success Report.

-A new location of multi-location restaurant may have somewhat higher revenue than a brand-new one because they’re likely already known and trusted in their community, but this is a good number to work off of as an average — because this benefit could be offset by unexpected bumps in the road.
+A new location of a multi-location restaurant may have somewhat higher revenue than a brand-new one because the brand is already known and trusted in a community, but this is a good number to work off of as an average — because this benefit could be offset by unexpected bumps in the road.

 Learn how to create and analyze a profit and loss statement using this restaurant income statement template and guide.

 The amount of revenue your new restaurant will generate is contingent on dozens of factors, including your location, your menu prices, your concept, and the number of tables you have.

 Average Restaurant Revenue for a Second Location

-If you’re opening a second location and not starting from scratch, you’re at an advantage: You already know how much revenue your first location brings in and are all too familiar with the factors that can impact revenue, like seasonality, events, or unexpected occurrences (like a pandemic).
+If you’re opening a second location and not starting fresh, you’re at an advantage: You already know how much revenue your first location brings in and are all too familiar with the factors that can impact revenue, like seasonality, events, or unexpected occurrences (like a pandemic).